Wotee/adoboards-tui/README.md

 {
   config,
   pkgs,
-  adoboards-flake, # Add this one! lib,
+  adoboards, # Add this one!
+  lib,
   ...
 }